 The Berserk Deluxe Editions are larger format (7 x 10in) hardcover books.
 Each volume collects three individual volumes of Kentaro Miura’s Berserk.
 To give you an idea of how large these volumes are, the first Berserk Deluxe Edition is nearly 700 pages long.
 At the end of each volume, the original cover art is included as well.
 Another nice touch is the black ribbon bookmark, which is included in each volume.

-When comparing the Berserk Deluxe Editions to the individual volumes, the most obvious difference is their size.
+When comparing the Berserk Deluxe Editions to the individual volumes, both the DMP and Dark Horse paperbacks, the most obvious difference is their size.
 The individual volumes are 5.12 x 0.7 x 7.21in while the Berserk Deluxe Editions are 7.41 x 1.98 x 10.2in.
-The sound effects are also translated in the Deluxe Editions, which is something that was not done in the individual volumes.
+The sound effects are also translated in the Deluxe Editions in the beginning volumes, which is something that was not done in the individual volumes until later on.

 Potential negatives to buying the Berserk Deluxe Editions

 They only release three Berserk Deluxe Editions a year

 The series is still continuing with the most recent volume to release being Volume 40.
 Currently, the Deluxe Editions only collect through Volume 18.
 With that being said, if you are someone who wants to get completely caught up on the series, the Berserk Deluxe Editions are behind since they release only three a year.
 At this pace, it will take a little over two years for the Deluxe Editions to catch up to the individual volumes.
 Even so, the positives I’ll talk about below make them well worth the wait.

 The Berserk Deluxe Editions are well made and they are joy to read